suppimo/Peyton-Lab-Microscopy-Analysis/README.md

 You will see twelve .csv files uploaded to this repository.
 This is test/example data, if you wish to test the program but do not have data.

+If already have Python 3.8 installed, please ensure you have installed the following libraries:
+  - Openpyxl
+  - NumPy
+  - Matplotlib
+  - Seaborn
+  - Pandas
+  - SciPy
+  - Itertools
+  - xlrd
+  - xlsxwriter

 How to use this tool if you do not have Python 3.8 installed:

 1) Install Anaconda.
 This is a Python distribution that will automatically install Python, a development environment, and all necessary libraries for this program.